On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data

-Turning now to the insurance utility measures based on the simulated data, Figure~\ref{fig:map-EU-versus-none} compares index insurance versus none by showing the percentage difference in certainty equivalent (CE) of index insurance compared to no insurance.
+Turning now to the insurance utility measures based on the simulated data, the first column of Figure~\ref{fig:map-EU-versus-both} compares index insurance versus none by showing the percentage difference in certainty equivalent (CE) of index insurance compared to no insurance.
 Interestingly, the benefit of index insurance is high in the \emph{periphery} regions that have a high variability.
 It is indeed particularly high in Missouri (MO) and southern Illinois (IL), which are regions with both high temporal and spatial variability.
 In contrast, index insurance seems to be of more limited use in the \emph{core} regions such as northern Iowa (IA) and southern Minnesota.
-Figure~\ref{fig:map-EU-versus-FImax} compares on the other side the index insurance to the farm-based insurance, using our measure of \emph{farm-equivalent risk coverage} at 85\%.
-The conclusion is now reversed: counties in the \emph{periphery} have a low farm-equivalent risk coverage, while those in the \emph{core} show much higher benefits from index insurance.
-Most counties in Iowa (IA) have 40\% or more of their fields which would strictly benefit from index insurance even compared to farm-based protection at 85\%.
+The second column of Figure~\ref{fig:map-EU-versus-both} compares on the other side the index insurance to the farm-based insurance, using our measure of \emph{farm-equivalent risk coverage} at 85\%.
+We aggregate this measure by counting the number of fields within each county for which index insurance is at least as good as a 85\% farm insurance.
+The conclusion is now reversed: counties in the \emph{periphery} have fewer fields with a 85\% farm-equivalent risk coverage, while those in the \emph{core} show much higher benefits from index insurance.
+Most counties in Iowa (IA) have 40\% or more of their fields which would benefit from index insurance even compared to farm-based protection at 85\%.